Lauren Boebert: Education

+Boebert supports eliminating the U.S. Department of Education.
+She has said that one of her top legislative priorities is to eliminate critical race theory from schools, even though it is not part of the K-12 Colorado Academic Standards.
+During a press conference, she asserted that it was a lie, that it was racist, and that it would lead to children hating each other.
+Boebert opposes sex education in schools.
+Boebert supported Louisiana's order to display the Ten Commandments in public schools, as she commented in June 2024: "This is something we need all throughout our nation … because we need morals back in our nation."

 Environment

 Boebert has supported the energy industry.
-During her campaign, she said she supported "all-of-the-above energy, but the markets decide ... not the government."
+During her campaign, she said she supported "all-of-the-above energy, but the markets decide ... not the government".
 She declared support for uranium extraction and the generation of nuclear power, touting it as the "cleanest form of energy".
 In February 2021, Boebert proposed a bill to ban executive moratoriums on oil and gas leases and permits on some federal lands.
 She also proposed amendments to the Build Back Better Act that would abolish methane-emission payments by fracking companies and others that would increase royalties for oil and gas extraction on federal lands and abolish fines and financial requirements for cleaning abandoned drilling infrastructure.

-Conversely, Boebert opposes sustainable energy initiatives because she considers green energy unreliable and believes that decreasing the extraction of fossil fuels in her district will "regulate our communities into poverty".
+Boebert opposes sustainable energy initiatives because she considers green energy unreliable and believes that decreasing the extraction of fossil fuels in her district will "regulate our communities into poverty".
 She opposes the Green New Deal, claiming it would cost $93 trillion to implement and would bankrupt the country.
 Boebert also opposes the participation of the United States in the Paris Agreement, calling it "job-killing", and introduced a bill the day after Biden's inauguration seeking to block re-entrance of the country to the agreement by forcing its ratification in the Senate by a two-thirds supermajority and prohibiting the use of federal funds for reaching the agreement's goals.

 Boebert believes that attempts at decarbonization should be made via forest management.
 She has introduced a forest management bill, the Active Forest Management, Wildfire Prevention and Community Protection Act, which would attempt to prevent wildfires through several mitigation measures, such as removing trees killed by bark beetles, making it harder for groups to go to court to stop forest thinning, and requiring the United States Forest Service to harvest 6 e9board foot of lumber annually.
 Boebert has proposed legislation in the House anchoring the Bureau of Land Management's headquarters in Grand Junction, Colorado, which is in the 3rd district.